ElectricRCAircraftGuy/eRCaGuy_dotfiles/arduino/README.md

     ls: cannot access '/dev/ttyUSB*': No such file or directory
     ```

-1. You can't find the device with `lsusb` either:
+1. You *can* find the device with `lsusb`, however:
     ```bash
     lsusb | grep -i CH340
     ```

-    The output should show a line like this:
+    The output shows a line like this, indicating that the CH340/CH341 USB to serial adapter is in fact connected and "working", even though it is not showing up as a serial port you can use:
     ```
     Bus 003 Device 009: ID 1a86:7523 QinHeng Electronics CH340 serial converter
     ```
-    But you see nothing instead.

 1. The device gets taken over by the `brltty` service, as shown by `dmesg -w` when you unplug it and plug it back in:
     ```bash